b-m-f/WirtBot/Website/content/documentation/setup.md

 ## Initial setup

-Here is an example `docker-compose.yml` for a WirtBot with DNS:
+Here is an example `docker-compose.yml` for a WirtBot with DNS and SSL enabled:

 ```
 version: "3.4"